MrFuguDataScience/SendDataFrom-R-Python-to-SQL-PSQL-Mongo/README.md

 `----------------------------------------`

+`--------MySQL related-----------`

 `Python to Mysql, MongoDB,PostgreSQL`: `psycopg2` | `pyMongo` | `mysql-connect`

+`--------PSQL related-----------`

+`PSQL_JSON.ipynb`: send nested JSON to psql from python and make queries

 `Dict_Hstore_Psql.ipynb`: Using HStore in postgresql featuring (psycog2), has the JSON like functionality we need to parse data.

 `HOW TO SEND DATA from Python to PSQL.ipynb`: this will cover using cofig files, using psycopg2 to connect to psogresql, query and send .csv and dataframe, using a memory profiler

+`--------R-studio related-----------`

 `HOWTO Generate Fake Data with R and sending to MYSQL.ipynb`: Using Python faker, to create a fake dataset

-`Mapreduce_PythonMongo.ipynb`: using `pymongo` and using Map-Reduce

 `Mongolite_basics.ipynb`: going over basics that will help someone getting started with mongodb using r-studio

 `Mongolite_02_Nested.ipynb`: using R-studio, we will interface with mongoDB using `mongolite`.
 You will see queries, aggregates, map-reduce

+`--------MongoDB related-----------`

+`Mapreduce_PythonMongo.ipynb`: using `pymongo` and using Map-Reduce